 It takes time to learn to read in any language and it's important not to rush or pressure children to do so.
 Reading should be an enjoyable experience not an unpleasant task.
-Before starting Junior Infants it's better for your child to speak well than know all their letters or spellings.
-Speech is an essential part of communication and if your child is able to express their thoughts, feelings, needs and curiosity through spoken words it will really help them.
+Before starting Junior Infants it's better for your child to talk and listen well than to know all their letters or words.
+Speech is an essential part of communication and if your child is able to express their thoughts, feelings, needs and questions using spoken words it will really help them.

-- Make time for natural conversations and chat with your child - Listen to them and try to avoid interrupting - Encourage them to ask questions and try to explain things - Encourage them to identify and express their feelings eg ask how they felt about something that happened today - Answer, ask and encourage questions such as what/who/ where/ when/ how/ why - Regularly share stories and read books with them - Have books in the home and read stories in short enjoyable bursts - Join and visit your local library - Sing and play with words, nursery rhymes and riddles - Talk about photos or places you have been to - Talk about a shared experience eg 'do you remember when we went to town and...' - Use basic English and Irish words to name colours, animals, food etc - Encourage play with crayons, pencils, scissors, pegs, beads, building blocks, jigsaws. - Encourage activities that involve stirring, pouring, dressing up etc. These all help to develop hand / eye coordination which will help your child with writing skills later.
+- Make time for natural, enjoyable conversations with your child - Listen to them and try to avoid interrupting - Encourage them to ask questions and to explain things - Encourage them to identify and express their feelings eg how they felt about something that happened today - Answer, ask and encourage questions such as what/who/ where/ when/ how/ why - Regularly share stories and read books with them - Have books in the home and read stories in short enjoyable bursts.
+Avoid screens as much as possible - Visit and join your local library - Sing and play with words, nursery rhymes and riddles - Talk about photos or places you have been to - Talk about a shared experience eg 'do you remember when we went to town and....' - Use basic English and Irish words to name colours, animals, food etc. - Encourage play with crayons, pencils, scissors, pegs, beads, building blocks, jigsaws. - Encourage activities that involve stirring, pouring, dressing up etc. These all help to develop hand / eye coordination which will help your child with writing skills later.